gpstar81/GPStar-proton-pack/WIRELESS.md

 ## ESP32 - Pin Connections

-The following is a diagram of the ESP32 pins from left and right, when oriented with the USB connection facing down (south) like the pinout diagram above.
+The following is a diagram of the **ESP32 pins** from left and right, when oriented with the USB connection facing down (south) like the pinout diagram above.
+Again, this table is based on the expected pin labels on the ESP32 itself--your terminal shield may differ slightly and should be checked for proper orientation when you insert the ESP32 into the socket.

 | Connection    | ESP32 (L) |     | ESP32 (R) | Connection    |
 |---------------|-----------|-----|-----------|---------------|